 Extensive support has been provided for those involved in Home Schooling.
-The charity's subsidiary trading company has seen a steady increase in the sales of Rod & Staff school publications and other teaching materials.
-The tenth annual Bible Conference took place in December 2016, at the Cefn Lea Conference Centre in Wales.
-This was attended by delegates from all over the UK, plus Ireland, the USA, Canada, Switzerland, France, Russia, Ukraine, Romania, Philippines, Germany and Kazakhstan.
+The charity's subsidiary trading company has seen a steady demand for Rod & Staff school publications and other teaching materials.
+The eleventh annual Bible Conference took place in December 2017, at the Cefn Lea Conference Centre in Wales.
+This was attended by delegates from all over the UK, plus Ireland, the USA, Canada, Switzerland, Norway, Russia, Ukraine, Romania, Germany and Kazakhstan